 - 1. Be on-time, on-task and prepared to learn every day. - 2.
 To keep all electronics away and off.
 Phones will be confiscated by staff if they are seen or heard. - 3.
 To present yourselves smartly.
 Shirts tucked in, coats off, no hoodies or trainers.
 Staff will confiscate incorrect items. - 4.
-To speak respectfully to staff. - Speaking quietly in a polite tone of voice. - o Think before you speak. - Speaking when it appropriate to do so. - o Using polite and respectful language. - 5.
-To behave respectfully to staff do at once politely without fuss. - o Doing as you are told without argument. - o Entering and leaving classrooms quietly and sensibly. - o Accepting that members of staff have authority over students because they are responsible for your welfare. - o Treating staff as professionals and co-operating with them. - Showing that you want to learn. - 6.
-To behave respectfully to other students. - Showing consideration on the corridors. - Moving around the school in a calm, sensible way.
-Carrying bags carefully. - o Queuing properly. - o Avoiding physical contact with other students. - o Respecting other students' space. - o Sitting where you are asked to in class. - o Telling a member of staff if there is a problem with another student. - 7.
-To have respect for your learning to complete tasks to the best of your ability. - Wanting to succeed and valuing success. - o Being on time. - o Having excellent attendance. - Having the correct equipment. - o Recording your homework in your planner. - Doing your homework and handing it in on time. - 8.
+To speak respectfully to staff. - Speaking quietly in a polite tone of voice. - Think before you speak. - o Speaking when it appropriate to do so. - o Using polite and respectful language. - 5.
+To behave respectfully to staff do at once politely without fuss. - o Doing as you are told without argument. - o Entering and leaving classrooms quietly and sensibly. - Accepting that members of staff have authority over students because they are responsible for your welfare. - o Treating staff as professionals and co-operating with them. - Showing that you want to learn. - 6.
+To behave respectfully to other students. - o Showing consideration on the corridors. - o Moving around the school in a calm, sensible way.
+Carrying bags carefully. - To speak respectfully to others we will not tolerate verbal abuse, which includes name calling and sexist comments. - Queuing properly. - o Avoiding physical contact with other students. - o Respecting other students' space. - Sitting where you are asked to in class. - o Telling a member of staff if there is a problem with another student. - 7.
+To have respect for your learning to complete tasks to the best of your ability. - Wanting to succeed and valuing success. - o Being on time. - Having excellent attendance. - Having the correct equipment. - o Recording your homework in your planner. - Doing your homework and handing it in on time. - 8.
 To respect the learning of others do no talk when the teacher or other students are talking. - Working hard in lessons without disturbing others. - Celebrating other students' successes as well as your own. - 9.
-To respect the school environment. - O Rubbish is to be put in the bin in and out of classrooms. - o Looking after and having pride in your tutor room. - o Keeping the school tidy, clean and free from graffiti.
+To respect the school environment. - O Rubbish is to be put in the bin in and out of classrooms. - Looking after and having pride in your tutor room. - o Keeping the school tidy, clean and free from graffiti.